Freight Shipping from Mobile to Charlotte

 How much does it cost to ship freight from Mobile to Charlotte?

-Full truckload (FTL) rates from Mobile, AL to Charlotte, NC currently range from $1,458-$1,797 for a standard dry van load over the 678-mile route.
+Full truckload (FTL) rates from Mobile, AL to Charlotte, NC currently range $1,458-$1,797 (roughly $2.17-$2.68 per mile over 678 miles).
 LTL shipments typically cost $573-$976 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Mobile to Charlotte?

-Standard FTL transit from Mobile to Charlotte is approximately 12 hrs by truck over 678 miles.
+Standard FTL transit from Mobile to Charlotte is approximately 12 hrs by truck over 678 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Mobile Terminal to Norfolk Southern Charlotte Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Mobile to Charlotte freight?